International 5MHz Ham Radio 60 meters Band Information

 Evening/Night Guidelines:

-Put the 5MHz channels in your transceiver memory, including the USB
+1. Put the 5MHz channels in your transceiver memory,

 transmit power level.